lemon24/reader/docs/dev.rst

 :issue:`253` discusses using entry tags to implement the current entry flags (read, important); tl;dr: it's not worth adding entry tags just for this.
+:issue:`327` discusses using entry tags for ``has_enclosures``; tl;dr:
+it wouldn't save a lot of code, it would be only *a bit* slower, and it reconfirms that read and important are integral to the data model, so we still want them as regular columns.

 After closing :issue:`228` with `wontfix` in late 2021, in early 2022 (following the :issue:`266` tag/metadata unification)
 I implemented entry and global tags in :issue:`272`;
 there's a list of known use cases in the issue description.

 Resource tags
 ^^^^^^^^^^^^^